awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/gg-cli-logs.md

 **Synopsis**

 ```
-$ sudo greengrass-cli logs list-log-files [arguments]
+greengrass-cli logs list-log-files [arguments]
 ```

 **Arguments**
 `--log-dir`, `-ld`\.
 The path to the directory to check for log files\.

 **Output**
-The following examples show the output produced when you run this command\.
+The following example shows the output produced when you run this command\.

 ```
 $ sudo greengrass-cli logs list-log-files -ld /greengrass/v2/logs/